M66B/FairEmail/docs/FAQ-cs-rCZ.md

 * *No key*: there is no PGP key available for one of the listed email addresses
 * *Missing key for encryption*: there is probably a key selected in FairEmail that does not exist in the OpenKeychain app anymore.
 Resetting the key (see above) will probably fix this problem.
+* *Key for signature verification is missing*: the public key for the sender is not available in the OpenKeychain app.
+This can also be caused by Autocrypt being disabled in the encryption settings or by the Autocrypt header not being sent.

 *S/MIME*